Giovanni Niccolò Muscat: Imposing works

-If this was not enough to make both the local inquisitor and the bishop to go wild with anxiety, the year after the appearance of Muscat's Apologia a publication of great consequence was issued by the Grand Master, Emmanuel de Rohan-Polduc, in which Muscat's hand surely had a part.
+If this was not enough to make both the inquisitor and the bishop anxious, the year after the appearance of Muscat's Apologia a publication of great consequence was issued by Grand Master de Rohan in which Muscat's hand surely had a part.
 This was in 1784, and the publication was the Diritto Municipale di Malta (Malta's Domestic Law).

 Usually called simply the Codice De Rohan, this book was basically a revision of the entire corpus of laws and legal customs of Malta.
 For its time it was a masterpiece of jurisprudence.
-However, in it the Catholic Church not only was she not given the absolute authority she expected to have but reasons were brought forward to retract some of the authority she still retained.
+However, in it not only was the Catholic Church not given the absolute authority it expected to have, but reasons were brought forward to retract some of the authority it still retained.

 A second publication, issued two years later, in 1786, under the title Bando e Prammatica da Valere in Perpetuo (A Law and Procedure to Stand in Perpetuity), was even more explicit than the Diritto Municipale.
 It acknowledged that the prince had the right to sanction or abolish the execution of any legal instrument issued by a foreign authority, including the pope, the congregations of the Holy See, and the Inquisition.